jeikhan/jeikhan/README.md

 ## P.S. &middot; :snail:

-For all suggestions and comments on projects welcome to **Issues**.
+With all suggestions and comments on projects, welcome to **Issues**.